matteolavaggi/ml-brevo-for-elementor-pro/readme.txt

 = 1.5.0 - 2022-07-15 =
 * Added a new action after submit to unsubscribe users.
-* Skip existing emails - This will skip double optin notification mail if they are already in Sendinblue.
+* Skip existing emails - This will skip double optin notification mail if they are already in brevo.
 * Tested Elementor up to 3.6.7
 * Tested Elementor PRO up to 3.7.2
 * Tested WordPress up to 6.0.1